36 min read

 Malaysian Airlines Flight MH370

+Everything above involves one person at a time.
+MH370 is what happens when you lose them in bulk.
 A little reported fact from when Malaysia Airlines Flight 370 disappeared on March 8, 2014, was that twenty employees of Freescale Semiconductor were on board, traveling from Kuala Lumpur to Beijing.
 Freescale was a major semiconductor company working on microcontrollers, RF systems, and advanced electronics used in automotive, communications, and defense-adjacent technologies.
 The employees were primarily engineers and technical specialists, many based in Malaysia and China, reportedly traveling for company business.
 Their presence stood out because it represented a significant concentration of personnel from a single high-tech firm on one flight, and the disappearance meant that an entire group of experienced semiconductor professionals vanished at once.

 The Targeting of Academia